denisacostaq/StyleCode/index.md

 **Decision:**

-Do not use C-style casts.
+- Do not use C-style casts.
 Instead, use these C++-style casts when explicit type conversion is necessary.
 - Convert arithmetic types using brace initialization.
 This is the safest approach because code will not compile if conversion can result in information loss.
 The syntax is also concise.
 - Use `static_cast` as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
-- Use `const_cast` to remove the const qualifier (see [const](https://google.github.io/styleguide/cppguide.html#Use_of_const)).
+- Use `const_cast` to remove the const qualifier (see [const](#use-of-const)).
-- Use reinterpret_cast to do unsafe conversions of pointer types to and from integer and other pointer types.
+- Use `reinterpret_cast` to do unsafe conversions of pointer types to and from integer and other pointer types.
 Use this only if you know what you are doing and you understand the aliasing issues.

-See the [RTTI section](#run-time-type-information-rtti) for guidance on the use of dynamic_cast.
+See the [RTTI section](#run-time-type-information-rtti) for guidance on the use of `dynamic_cast`.